freewarefocus/py400kb/README.md

 sudo modprobe libcomposite
 ```

-4) Optional - Download py400kb.py from this repo and make the script executable with this command (or use the Pi OS GUI):
+4) Download py400kb.py from this repo and make the script executable with this command (or use the Pi OS GUI):
 ```bash
 chmod +x py400kb.py
 ```

-If not made executable, you can run it like this instead:
+If not made executable, you can still run it like this instead:
 ```bash
 sudo python py400kb.py
 ```